Troy H. Middleton: World War I

 In preparation for its buildup in strength, the army had to train a large cadre of officers.
-On 10 June 1917 Middleton was assigned to Fort Myer, Virginia, just outside Washington, D.C. as the adjutant of a reserve officer training camp.
+On 10 June 1917 Middleton was assigned to Fort Myer, Virginia, as the adjutant of a reserve officer training camp.
 These camps were organized to take civilians and turn them into officers in ninety days, and as adjutant Middleton was responsible for directing the flow of paperwork for 2,700 officer candidates.
 By November 1917, his camp graduated its last class of officers, and Middleton requested to join a combat division.
 His request was granted and on 21 December 1917 he reported to the 4th Division at Camp Greene near Charlotte, North Carolina.
 Two days later, however, he received new orders to become the commander of a reserve officer training camp in Leon Springs, Texas.
 Here, he reported as ordered, and stayed until the mission was complete in April 1918.
 As he was technically on loan from the 4th Division, his request to rejoin that unit was granted, and Middleton was soon on his way to France.

 Believing that the 4th Division was still at Camp Greene, Middleton wired there to find out that the unit was already on its way overseas.
 He caught a train for New York, and when he arrived on 28 April 1918, he found his division at Camp Mills on Long Island, living in tents and awaiting transport.
 Middleton was given command of the First Battalion, 47th Infantry Regiment, and departed New York with his regiment aboard the Princess Matokia on 11 May in a convoy of fourteen ships.
 Three days out of France, a fleet of destroyers met the convoy and escorted it to the port city of Brest where they arrived on 23 May.
 There the division unloaded and organized for several days, subsequently loading onto a troop train to arrive at Calais on 30 May.